 10. Hip Hop Is Dead (2006)

 Nas’ eighth studio album, Hip Hop Is Dead, was another album that was swept under the rug, mainly due to the controversial title.
 The name Hip Hop Is Dead triggered a lot of artists, old and new, as they were under the impression that Nas declared the genre to be deceased.
 In reality, Nas was trying to bring back the authentic feel of hip-hop where artists were in control of the art they created rather than industry machines producing one-hit wonders.
 To accompany the concept, Nas created songs talking about the state of hip-hop culture, the forgotten legends and carrying on the traditions and values they instilled in his peer group.
 Along with remembering the past, Nas drops game on each track for the newer generation to follow in his and his peer’s footsteps.
-Songs like the legendary “Black Republican” with JAY-Z and the zealous “Hustlers” with The Game help bridge the gap in a divided genre between the old school and the new school.
+Songs like the legendary “Black Republican” with JAY-Z provide for standout moments while the zealous “Hustlers” with The Game help bridge the gap in a divided genre between the old school and the new school.
 This album doesn’t get the shine it really deserves as almost every track lays the foundation to Nas embracing his OG status in hip-hop.

 Best tracks: “Black Republican”, “Hustlers”, “You Can’t Kill Me”, “Still Dreaming”